yampilop/RHOSPVirtLab/README.md

 This document assumes that you run a **Fedora 34** installation in your personal computer.
 The steps for other versions of Fedora and other Linux-based OS may differ from the exposed here.

+Your personal computer must fulfill the following **minimum requirements**:

+  * CPU: 12 cores
+  * RAM: 32GB
+  * Disk: 250GB of free space

 ## Local user configuration

-The user from which you will execute the lab needs to have `sudo` permissions enabled.
+The user from which you will execute the lab needs to have `sudo` **permissions enabled**.

 Also needs to be part of the `libvirt` and the `kvm` groups.
 To add it to those groups execute:

 ```bash
 sudo usermod -aG libvirt $USERNAME